Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 How risky is the Managed Print Services supply chain?

-Overall, there is a high level of supply chain risk for MPS, which weakens buyer power by increasing the likelihood of service disruption.
-In addition to the printers that buyers use, many of the largest suppliers in the market manufacture the ink and toner cartridges that they supply to buyers....
+Overall, there is a high level of supply chain risk for MPS, which weakens buyer power.
+In addition to the printers that buyers use, many of the largest suppliers in the market manufacture the ink and toner cartridges that they supply to buyers.
+These more vertically integrated suppliers purchase chemicals...
 Subscribe to learn more.